ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

       <ol>
         <li>Cloud infrastructure can be scaled up quckly</li>
         <li>Cloud service providers keep their hardware up to date, having access to the latest hardware which greatly supasses the technology organisation's server room have</li>
         <li>Often cheaper than having to manage and maintain on-premises servers.
-Software is alot safer from potential disasters that could happen in the server rooms like, floods fires or power cuts</li>
+Software and data is alot safer from potential disasters that could happen in the server rooms like, floods fires or power cuts</li>
       </ol>
     </td>
     <td>
       <ol>
-        <li>idea</li>
+        <li>if the council or the cloud provider encounter weak internet connection this could result in downtime and halt operations</li>
-        <li>idea</li>
+        <li> Data retrieval is slower than having it on on-premises servers</li>
         <li>idea</li>
       </ol>
     </td>